 Any PhD-qualified Full or Full Concessionary members in the UK or Ireland who have made a minimum of two consecutive membership payments may apply for the scheme.
 This includes (but is not limited to):

-- Established and newly appointed Principal Investigators; - Postdoctoral researchers and Fellows who would like to gain experience of supervision; - PhD-qualified team leaders in biotechnology companies or similar Small or Medium Enterprises.
+- Established and newly appointed Principal Investigators - Postdoctoral researchers and Fellows who need some experience of supervision - PhD-qualified team leaders in biotechnology companies or similar Small or Medium Enterprises.